ansys/pyansys-sound/doc/source/user_guide.rst

 If this environment variable is not specified, PyAnsys Sound tries to start a local server.

-For more information on local and remote DPF servers, see `Install DPF Server`_ in the DPF-Core documentation.
+For more information on local and remote DPF servers, see `Install DPF Server`_ in the PyDPF-Core documentation.

 Load a WAV signal
 -----------------